 A Comfortable RetirementRetirement planning should start with your first job, but that almost never happens.

-Social Security And WomenSocial Security is synonymous with retirement income, but it is much more.
+Social Security And WomenSocial Security is synonymous with retirement income but it is much more.

-Bag Lady SyndromeFor many women their biggest fear is that they will be penniless and homeless in their old age and unable to afford food, shelter, and medical care.
+Bag Lady SyndromeFor many women their biggest fear is that they will be penniless and homeless in old age and not be able to afford food, shelter and medical care.